-Many facets need to be in place for a renewable energy transition to truly take place.
-One of the most pressing is the developments and refinement of energy storage solutions.
+Many facets need to be in place for a renewable energy transition to take place.
+One of the most pressing is the development and refinement of energy storage solutions.
 With many renewable energy sources providing intermittent power supply, it’s important to be able to store this energy for later use.
+Until now, lithium-ion batteries have largely been used for energy storage and transportation.
+However, these come with some significant downsides, most notably their expense and volatile nature.
+Startups like the Boston-based Polyjoule are now looking to new materials to create batteries that match and even exceed the ability of lithium-ion.

 “Our conductive polymer-based technology uses a standard, two electrode electrochemical cell that contains conductive polymers, a carbon-graphene hybrid, and a non-flammable liquid electrolyte.
 At the electrode level, positive ions (cations) and negative ions (anions) travel back and forth between the electrodes, as the cell is charged and discharged.
 During charging, the ions are stored in the electrode bulk through a Faradaic process called oxidation.
 During discharging, the ions are expelled from the electrodes through a Faradaic process called reduction.”